Retro-Commodore/FlashFloppy-OSD-Adapter/README.md

 1 x 270  Ohm throughhole resistor

-2 x 1x4 pin SIL header male - you can ommit these if you want to solder wires directly
+2 x 1x4 pin SIL header male - you can ommit these if you want to solder wires directly and program before installing

 2 x 1x2 pin SIL header male - you can ommit these if you want to solder wires directly